 where an application is refused, must notify the applicant of the refusal.

-The Prudential Authority may grant any application subject to any conditions.
+The Prudential Authority may grant any application subject to any conditions necessary to achieve the objective of this Act.

-Any approval, determination, decision or exemption by the Prudential Authority is valid only if it is in writing.

 If the Prudential Authority under subsection (4)(a)(i) required a person to furnish additional information or required a person to verify any information the Prudential Authority need not deal further with an application, until the person has furnished or verified the information.

 Notifications